Shriners: Events

+Shriners International Imperial Sessions

+Controversies

-In 2008, an investigative committee established by the joint boards of the Shriners of North America fraternal organization and the Shriners Hospitals for Children found that Ralph Semb, chairman of the Shriners Hospitals Board of Trustees, had unilaterally tried to fire fund-raising executive, Edgar McGonigal, after McGonigal declined to hire a direct-mail company with ties to a company owned by the son of a close friend of another board member, Gene Bracewell, who is also the imperial treasurer of the fraternal organization.
+In 2008, an investigative committee established by the joint boards of the Shriners of North America fraternity and the Shriners Hospitals for Children found that Ralph Semb, chairman of the Shriners Hospitals Board of Trustees, had unilaterally tried to fire fund-raising executive Edgar McGonigal.
+McGonigal had declined to hire a direct-mail company indirectly linked to Gene Bracewell, the imperial treasurer of the fraternal organization.
 McGonigal said he did not hire the company because of its ties to a financial company that had performed poorly in previous dealings.

-The committee found that Semb and Bracewell had violated the organizations’ conflict of interest policy and their ethics code and recommended that Semb and Bracewell be reprimanded.
+The committee found that Semb and Bracewell had violated the organizations' conflict of interest policy and their ethics code and recommended that Semb and Bracewell be reprimanded.
 The report included accusations of financial improprieties within the organization, including not reporting benefits Shriners leaders received as income and knowingly filing incorrect tax forms for the hospitals.
 Other Shriners came forward with additional complaints, including the mixing of charitable and noncharitable assets and the disappearance of money raised for the hospitals.

+Shriners International has drawn criticism from animal welfare organizations for allowing member clubs to host circuses featuring animals.
+Since approximately 2013, People for the Ethical Treatment of Animals (PETA) has staged protests during circus performances, expressing concern over the poor treatment animals receive in the care of the companies that the Shriners lease from, such as Carson & Barnes.
+The Pittsburgh Shrine Circus stopped using animals in 2019, and the Moolah Shrine Circus in Missouri stopped using elephants in 2023.